Thursday

 Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

-We pray for our sisters and brothers members of the EKD - Evangelical Church in Central Germany.
+We pray for our sisters and brothers, members of the Amana Church.

 Let us pray now for our own needs and those of others.